bernie-skipole/indi/docs/source/usage/functions.rst

 ^^^^^^^^
 .. automodule:: indiredis.indiwsgi

-An example with the Waitress web server is given at :ref:`web_client`.

-This example requires Python3 packages skipole, waitress and redis, available from Pypi.

-This particular client is general purpose, and learns all instrument properties from the redis store, it employs a browser client refresh every ten seconds, and so may not be useful for an instrument that updates data at a faster rate.
+The function to create the wsgi application is:

 .. autofunction:: indiredis.indiwsgi.make_wsgi_app

-As a way to test this, the following is suggested.
+This particular client application is general purpose, and learns all instrument properties from the redis store, it employs a browser client refresh every ten seconds, and so may not be useful for an instrument that updates data at a faster rate.

+To run this application, the following is suggested, which requires Python3 packages skipole, waitress and redis, available from Pypi.

 Assuming you have all the dependencies loaded, including a redis server operating on your localhost, open three terminals.

 In terminal one, run indiserver with the simulated instruments::